Chemring says 2012 "extremely disappointing"

 Papworth has been credited with leading a turnaround at oil industry services company John Wood Group Plc (WG.L).

-Chemring ended the year with 760 million pounds ($1.22 billion) of orders, down 13 percent from a year earlier.
+Chemring ended the year with 760 million pounds of orders, down 13 percent from a year earlier.

-The company said defense spending in the United States, United Kingdom and Europe would remain under pressure as governments struggle to rein in budget deficits.
+The company said defence spending in the United States, United Kingdom and Europe would remain under pressure as governments struggle to rein in budget deficits.

 (Reporting by Abhishek Takle in Bangalore; Editing by Ted Kerr)